dralshehri/ummalqura-calendar/README.rst

 Data was generated using `Hijri Converter`_ Python package to provide an accurate comparative table for Hijri and Gregorian dates for the years 1343-1500 AH.
-Additionally, `Reduced Julian Days`_ were computed for corresponding gregorian dates using a `published`_ method already implemented in `Hijri Converter`_ package.
+Additionally, `Reduced Julian Days`_ were computed for corresponding Gregorian dates using a `published`_ method already implemented in `Hijri Converter`_ package.

 .. _Hijri Converter: https://pypi.org/project/hijri-converter/